enze-chen/enze-chen.github.io/_posts/2025-01-30-textbooks.md

 - _How We Got to Now: Six Innovations That Made the Modern World_ by Steven Johnson
 - _The Disappearing Spoon_ by Sam Kean.
 - _The Alchemy of Us: How Humans and Matter Transformed One Another_ by Ainissa Ramirez.
+- _Rust: The Longest War_ by Jonathan Waldman.

 ### Prerequisites?